 Note: While Prestashop has its shortcomings such as expensive modules and limited marketing opportunities, it proves itself as a powerful adversary to other shopping cart solutions.
 For the backend, the dashboard gives you everything you need to manage your business.
-It supports all the main shipping carriers, and comes with more than ten payment methods, giving you the flexibility to meet demands of different customers.
+It supports all the main shipping carriers, and comes with more than ten payment methods, giving you the flexibility to meet the demands of different customers.

-We’ve shown you most popular CMS platforms for developing blogs and websites.
+We’ve shown you the most popular CMS platforms for developing blogs and websites.
 All of them will let you manage both content and product sales.
 It’s your time to get to know them even better.
 If you decide to start your new website with these CMS’s, stay with us and we’ll help you with every step of your new adventure